Yesterday was no exception. Outside of the famed SF Jazz venue, it was sunny, with a just-right amount of crispiness in the air.

 (Anyone else really glad that wasn't a thing when they were in school?)

 The efforts to make features more seamless across various Assistant-equipped devices seem to be progressing, as well.
 Many of these fall under the category of helping users maintain a routine using the Made By Google family of tools -- for example, one presenter spoke of a feature that allows users to remotely send a voice message via their phones that will then be broadcasted on Home devices.
-It's a great way to let your family know that you're on your way home with a
+It's a great way to let your family know that you're on your way home with a pizza, or to freak them out.

 The Home Mini is essentially Google's response to the Echo Dot.
 (The prices are just about equal, with the latter priced at $50.)
 There isn't really much to say about its features, as I covered most of that with the Assistant recap above, but in my humble opinion: It's a bit prettier than its Amazon competitor.
 According to the presentation, the design team tested about 157 shades of gray before selecting the one that will go to market, along with two other color options.
 Plus, it's covered with durable fabric, giving it a bit less of an industrial look-and-feel than the Echo Dot.